pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

     event “EVENT_NAME” <STARTING_DATE> <STARTING_TIME> <ENDING_DATE> <ENDING_TIME> [loc-LOCATION]

 * Event name should be in a pair of quotation marks.
+And quotations marks are not allowed in event name.

 * The four parameters `STARTING_DATE`, `STARTING_TIME`, `ENDING_DATE`,
   `ENDING_TIME` are not all required for adding event command.